 The way that data, infrastructure and work is to be managed in the future will be hybrid.
-Organizations are planning to move towards hybrid multi-cloud to better manage data and support its workforce in the near future-with anticipated hybrid multi cloud use being more than six times the amount than it is currently.
+Organizations are planning to move further towards hybrid multi-cloud to better manage data and support its workforce in the near future.
 This gives organizations the agility that they desire, particularly when thinking about the need to process data quickly and efficiently across a number of different environments.

 To achieve these outcomes with their data, businesses are increasingly moving their workloads to the cloud.
-Cloud enables better integration across business operations and supports an agile business intelligence model-something that's important across the industry when thinking about multi-access edge computing for example.
-This is essential in the interests of improving risk management, gaining quick customer insights and seeking opportunities ahead of competitors

-Almost half (49%) of ITDMs surveyed across this industry have reported an increase in spend across supporting changing work environments (e.g., hybrid working).
-There has also been an increased spend since the start of the pandemic in supporting digital transformation initiatives (48%) such as hybrid multi-cloud architecture, and data and analytics solutions.
+Cloud enables better integration across business operations and supports an agile business intelligence model - something that's important across the industry when thinking about multiaccess edge computing for example.
+This is essential in the interests of improving risk management, gaining quick customer insights and seeking opportunities ahead of competitors.
+More than two fifths (44%) of ITDMs surveyed across this industry have reported an increase in spend across supporting changing work environments (e.g., hybrid working).
+There has also been an increased spend since the start of the pandemic in supporting digital transformation initiatives for just under half (49%) of surveyed ITDMs' organizations, such as hybrid multicloud architecture, and data and analytics solutions.

-The hybrid future outlines the need for a hybrid, multi-cloud data architecture (known as Enterprise Data Cloud).
-Furthermore, nearly all (92%) ITDMs agree that organizations that implement a hybrid architecture as part of its data strategy will gain a competitive advantage.
+The hybrid future outlines the need for a hybrid, multi-cloud data architecture (known as a true hybrid platform).
+The majority (87%) of ITDMs agree that organizations that implement a hybrid architecture as part of its data strategy will gain a competitive advantage.

-Supported by a set of integrated capabilities, an Enterprise Data Cloud is able to help organizations navigate in the heterogeneous landscape.
+Supported by a set of integrated capabilities, a True Hybrid Platform is able to help organizations navigate in the heterogeneous landscape.
 However, there are a number of areas in which telco organizations could be doing more to get the most of this:

-- Leveraging solutions optimized for speed and access.
-ITDMs report gaps here across on-premise and public/private cloud infrastructure - a capability which is essential in terms of being able to combine, manage and transfer data for business insights. - Refining new business models.
-Organizations could also be doing more to routinely and formally evaluate and optimize processes to refine new business models that emerge from data and analytics; an area with room for improvement.
-Just being able to recognize at least one new revenue stream or business model from data and analytics could see telco organizations boost their position in a highly competitive market. - Assurances of heightened security.
-Respondents highlight areas to improve in terms of having peace of mind when it comes to security, back-up and disaster recovery if and when it is needed.
+- Leveraging solutions optimized for speed and access: ITDMs report gaps here across on-premise and public/ private cloud infrastructure - a capability which is essential in terms of being able to combine, manage and transfer data for business insights. - Refining new business models: Organizations could also be doing more to routinely and formally evaluate and optimize processes to refine new business models that emerge from data and analytics; an area where SDMs also report room for their organizations to improve.
+Just being able to recognize at least one new revenue stream or business model from data and analytics could see telco organizations boost their position in a highly competitive market. - Assurances of heightened security: SDMs highlight areas to improve in regard to having peace of mind when it comes to security, back-up and disaster recovery if and when is needed.
 As previously uncovered, this capability is particularly important in the context of the telco industry and the PII and data.
-82% of ITDMs agree that having secure, centralized governance and compliance over the entire data lifecycle is highly valuable when handling and managing data.

-Organizations' current capabilities in relation to the Enterprise Data Cloud:
+Organizations' Current Capabilities in Relation to the True Hybrid Platform: